 Today we have Guest Blogger Lau from Mailiblue My Mind telling us why Fall is the best time to travel!
 Take it away.

-– Weather: the weather in this season is better than summer and winter, no doubt.
+he weather in this season is better than summer and winter, no doubt.
 It is perfect!
 Something in between the scorching days of August and the dead cold days of January.
 You might need a cardigan or jacket in the morning or at night but during the day you don’t need winter clothes and thousands of layers, depending on where you go, and you are not sweating like in summer.
-Personally, I have always travelled in November the most and I tend to choose “cold” destinations around Europe , so wind, rain and clouds are expected.
-Lucky, for me November can be still a bit warm and I have enjoyed rainy cities with sunny days.
+Personally, I have always travelled in November the most and I tend to choose “cold” destinations around Europe, so wind, rain and clouds are expected.
+Lucky, for me, November can be still a bit warm and I have enjoyed rainy cities with sunny days.

-– Hot drinks: fall is a great excuse to start going for a hot drink in your favourite cafeterias, or drinking them at home and cozy up.
+Fall is a great excuse to start going for a hot drink in your favourite cafeterias or drinking them at home and cosy up.
 The cafés are also a great excuse if the weather is behaving a bit too wintery or rain starts making a show.

 The City Can Be Yours (a bit)

 There are fewer tourists and less crowded streets and it certainly gets better to visit a place without having to bump into people constantly.
 You can also stay longer outside during the day since in August there are times no one goes around due to the hot weather…and depending on the place you don’t have to wait until night to get darker skies and see street lights.

 I always found there were many advantages of travelling around during the fall season though that is a matter of taste.
 I am already thinking about my annual fall trip… and still, have to choose a destination!
 Which one do you think it will be?
 Maybe repeating a city I like or trying a new one out… stay tuned…:)